karloscarweber/Eleven/README.md

 # Eleven

-Monserrat is a [Ghost](http://github.com/tryghost/ghost/) theme inspired by Artsy Print Newspapers with lots of whitespace.
+Eleven is a [Ghost](http://github.com/tryghost/ghost/) theme inspired by Artsy Print Newspapers with lots of whitespace.

 To see it in action, visit [kow.fm](http://www.kow.fm).